 This is what is happening to small businesses.
-This is why we are building self-scanning grocery stores, order placement kiosks at fast food and why consumers are moving to grocery delivery and at home dining.
+This is why we are building self-scanning grocery stores.
+Order placement kiosks are showing up at fast food restaurants.
+Consumers are moving to grocery delivery and at home dining.
 Our dollars are very precious and hard earned.
 We aren’t going to give them to people who don’t appreciate them.
 Teach your staff to treat your customers kindly.
 Most of us would prefer to shop with someone we know.

-Ask a neighbor or a friend to “secret shop” your store and see what you can improve to make your customers happy and wanting to return and then advertise to that customer base and start building that momentum you need to be in business for years to come.
+Ask a neighbor or a friend to “secret shop” your store.
+See what you can improve to make your customers happy and wanting to return.
+Advertise to that customer base and start building that momentum you need to be in business for years to come.